shyamdhanvi/ai-notvook/README.md

 A sophisticated notepad application featuring real-time AI-powered suggestions powered by Ollama's state-of-the-art language models.

+*This Application doesnot use tuned models, so the output may not be accurate.*

 ## ✨ Features

 ### Core Features